Need to retake one skill? IELTS One Skill Retake is here.

 If you like the opportunity to live, study or work in New Zealand, there are many visa options available to you.
 There is a study visa, skilled, sponsored work visa and business visa.
 Some of these may lead to Permanent Residency (PR) in New Zealand.

 We have the largest range of IELTS General Training test preparation online.
-Access a free IELTS General Training online module for 30 days when you book your test.
+Access a free IELTS General Training online module when you book your test.
 Find out how.